gilesknap/gphotos-sync/CONTRIBUTING.rst

   - run mypy linting on all files in ./src ./tests
   - run pre-commit checks:

-    - run flake8 static analysis against all source
+    - run flake8 style checks against all source
     - run black formatting checks against all source

 While 100% code coverage does not make a library bug-free, it significantly